countoren/DBMonad/README.md

 # DBMonad - SQL and HANA

-## Impertive to Functional
+## Imperative to Functional

 This library was made to make the .net DB Client(DBConnection , DBCommand...) interface more reusable by providing monadic API.
-Moving from imprative interface to more functional one.
+Moving from imperative interface to more functional one.
-All the main functionality is build in static methods
+All the main functionality is built in static methods

-## Unifing DB providers - less verbosity
+## Unifying DB providers - less verbosity

-The DB Providers are not exposed(except of then method which expose the DBCommand in order to chose quering method) This reduce the verbosity that exists in the current DB Client's interface.
+The DB Providers are not exposed (except "Then" method which exposes the DBCommand to choose the quering method) therefore reduce the verbosity that exists in the current DB Client's interface.

-## Reusablity
+## Reusability

-the Queries<T> type "holds" a db compution that can be composed from other Queries(with the parameter) throfor it can be stored in a variable/returned from a method without actually evaluating the experions.
+the Queries<T> type "holds" a DB computation that can be composed of other Queries(with their DB parameters) therefore it can be stored in a variable or returned from a method without actually evaluating the expressions.

 ## Transactions

-to make a db compution(Queries<T>) to be in transaction just trigger RunWithTransaction instead of run.
+to make a DB computation(Queries<T>) to be in a transaction trigger RunWithTransaction instead of run.

 ## Simple Example: